bambora/wallet-js/README.md

 Create a pull request or an issue.
 Thanks.

 **_More info coming soon._**

+## CI/CD
+CI/CD is done by Jenkins by reading the Jenkinsfile.
+The CI/CD pipeline goes through 4 steps:

+1. Build.
+2. Publish to Bambora CDN (files are uploaded to S3).
+3. Invalidate Bambora CDN Cache (the cache on CloudFront is invalidated).
+4. Publish to public NPM.

+This will be run on the master branch and with tagged commits only.

+Use `npm version` to bump the version and create a tagged commit as it ensures consistency.

 ## Maintainers
 Currently maintained by Jesper Dalgas Zachariassen.